 Supplement Dosage Recommendations

 Taurine supplements are available in capsule or powder form.
 The taurine dosage can vary depending on a number of different factors, but most supplements contain between 500–1,000 milligrams per serving.

 However, doses up to 3,000 milligrams have been shown to be safe and associated with minimal risk of side effects.

-Be sure to talk to your doctor before starting supplementation if you have any underlying health conditions.
+Be sure to talk to your healthcare professional before starting supplementation if you have any underlying health conditions.
 Additionally, consider starting with a lower dosage and working your way up to assess your tolerance and prevent adverse effects on health.